As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Other tools that are useful are sponges and brushes of different sizes, based on how thoroughly you are planning on cleaning your gaming chair.
 These can be used in combination to wipe away debris, deep clean stains, and rinse off cleaning solvents that you may use on the chair.

-A dry towel or set of paper towels are useful at the end to keep away water stains and streaky marks.
+A dry towel or set of paper towels is useful at the end to keep away water stains and streaky marks.

 3. Eliminate Surface Dust and Debris